Appointments, Fees & Health Insurance

 Who should I contact in an emergency?

-If you need to be seen urgently for a first appointment, phone the 0800 number on weekdays, or the direct number of your chosen consultant, or the switchboard of your preferred hospital.
+If you need to see a knee doctor urgently for a first appointment, phone the direct number of your chosen knee consultant, or the switchboard of your preferred hospital.

-If you have an urgent problem after surgery, phone the hospital ward where you were looked after, and they will contact the consultant if necessary.
+If you have an urgent problem after surgery, phone the hospital ward where you were looked after, and they will contact your knee consultant if necessary.
 You can also contact the consultant via his secretary.

 What about anaesthetic fees?

-Anaesthetic Fees are not the direct responsibility of YKC, but are at a customary level.
+Anaesthetic fees are not the direct responsibility of Yorkshire Knee Clinic, but are at a customary level.
 You will be given the name of the anaesthetist if required.

 What about physiotherapy fees?

-Fees for physiotherapy, either before or after surgery, are not the responsibility of YKC.
+Fees for physiotherapy, either before or after surgery, are not the responsibility of Yorkshire Knee Clinic.
 We will recommend a physiotherapist if necessary.
 Physiotherapy fees are usually covered by health insurance up to a given number of treatments.

 If you are self-funding, you will be responsible for physiotherapy costs.
 The exception is if you have decided to self-fund surgery, for example knee replacement, ligament surgery, or arthroscopic treatment.
 In those cases, fixed price surgery may include an adequate number of physiotherapy sessions.